Olypmanel/nested/README.md

 ### print()
 using print is the only way to write to the console and to debug
 ### true and false
 true and false works just like expected.
+Except there is mo type changes